Mageshwaran18/Linux/06-file-permissions/README.md

 ```
 Example: `/tmp` directory.

+Used on shared directories (like /tmp).

+It means: Only the file owner can delete/rename their files, even if others have write access.

 ## Default Permissions: `umask`
 `umask` defines default permissions for new files and directories.
 Check current umask: